Trustees of Columbia University in the City of New York: Columbia University

+1968 protests

 The trustees have been blamed for the violent suppression of protestors in the Columbia University protests of 1968, after they instructed the university administration to call in the police against the protestors and later lauded the police for their efforts.
+The 1968 Cox Commission Report—which found that the ineffective or lacking channels of communication between the university's administration, faculty, and students created the conditions for the protests—led to the establishment of the Columbia University Senate.
+On April 8, 1969 students and faculty overwhelmingly supported the creation of the University Senate in a campus-wide referendum.
+In 1973, the trustees adopted the Rules of University Conduct.

 In 2001, the trustees were accused of pressuring the university to water down its sexual misconduct policy, and the director of the Office of Sexual Misconduct Prevention and Education resigned in protest, claiming that the trustees had directed her not to discuss the policy changes.

 Internal disagreements do not often spill out into public, although a notable exception to this occurred in 2012, when trustee José A. Cabranes published a dissenting opinion on the status of Columbia College and its core curriculum within the university, in a column in Columbia's student newspaper, the Columbia Daily Spectator.

-During the 2024 Columbia University pro-Palestinian campus occupation a group of 21 members of the United States House of Representatives suggested that the trustees resign if they were unwilling to call in the NYPD to arrest student protestors.